Distributed electricity Generation with LNG

 LNG is nothing but Natural Gas in its liquid aggregate state.
 Natural Gas is a collection of gasses but primarily methane, the simplest hydrocarbon.

-In order to get more boom into the tank and make the tank lighter, one has to go the next step and liquefy the gas.
-Liquefied methane is about 600 times as energy dense as uncompressed Natural Gas.
+To get more boom into the tank and make the tank lighter, one has to go the next step and liquefy the gas.
+Liquefied methane is about 600 times as energy-dense as uncompressed Natural Gas.
 That’s not as good as diesel yet, but it’s close.
-In fact, one liter of diesel matches 1,6 liters of LNG.
+One liter of diesel matches 1,6 liters of LNG.

-The thermos can is necessary in order to prevent heat influx.
-Just like anything, methane gas has its 3 different fundamental aggregate states – solid, liquid and gaseous.
+The thermos is necessary to prevent heat influx.
+Just like anything, methane gas has 3 different fundamental aggregate states – solid, liquid, and gaseous.
 It’s just a matter of temperature.

 At temperatures comfortable to us, methane is a gas.
 It takes cryogenic temperatures at minus 161 degrees Celsius to make it condense into a liquid and then it’s just boiling.
 Comparable to water boiling at 100 degrees Celsius.

-This makes it look and feel a little alien to those which are used to an inert liquid in a metal can.
-But only to a point as those which get in touch with LNG and handle it on a daily basis quickly come to appreciate its properties.
-LNG is, in fact, being produced on an industrial basis for more than 80 years now and it’s also that long that it is handled safely.
-It’s in fact much safer than gasoline as it does not explode and much cleaner than diesel as there are no toxic fumes.
+This makes it look and feel a little alien to those who are used to an inert liquid in a metal can.
+But only to a point as those who get in touch with LNG and handle it daily quickly come to appreciate its properties.
+LNG has been produced on an industrial basis for more than 80 years now and it’s also that long that it has been handled safely.
+It’s much safer than gasoline as it does not explode and much cleaner than diesel as there are no toxic fumes.

 Back to the electricity problem.